blackhats-games/portfolio/README.md

-# Game Developer, Book Author
+# Game Developer 💻, Book Author 📖, 3D Artist 🎨

-## About me
+## My Skills 🧠
 I began exploring game development at the age of 12, and I am now almost 17.
 Over the years, I have developed a strong interest in how interactive experiences can combine atmosphere, narrative, and gameplay.
 This passion has motivated me to continue improving my skills and pursue game development as both a creative and professional path.

 What excites me the most is creating interactive stories where the player becomes the main character.
 This interest also led me to writing books.
 I have been writing since the age of 13, but I completed my first serious book at 15.
 It took me over a year to finish "Games with time mechanics" and eventually publish it digitally.

+Furthermore, I have skills in 3D modeling using Blender.
+I am experienced in creating characters, buildings, and small props.
+After releasing my book, I occasionally sculpt characters from the story in a Low Poly style.
+I am familiar with sculpting, texturing and combining my creative and technical skills.

-## Projects
+## Game Projects 🎲
 ***Pixel Blackjack  - Spring 2024 -***
 [*Gamejolt Page*](https://gamejolt.com/games/pixel_blackjack/887560)
 [*Repository Page*](https://github.com/blackhats-games/Pixel-Blackjack)